dAppServer/devops/CONTRIBUTING.md

-Development is fairly easy, use the Makefile functions and it will populate your local cache with your variation

-Take a look at the issues for this project: https://gitlab.com/lethean.io/sdk/builder/-/issues
+Take a look at the issues for this project: https://gitlab.com/lthn.io/sdk/builder/-/issues

-Need any help ask on #ask-the-team our discord: https://discord.lethean.link
+Need any help ask on #ask-the-team our discord: https://discord.lt.hn